mvolkmann/blog/src/book-errata.md

 p.
 160 In Listing 9.9 at the bottom of the page, the content of the h1 should be "Page Not Found".

+### Chapter 12

+p.
+202 Add the following to the end of the annotation in Listing 12.4 that begins with "This waits":

+It returns a Promise.

+p.
+204 In the second to last annotation in Listing 12.6, change "fond" to "found".

+p.
+208 Near the end of the test output shown in Listing 12.11, change the indentation of the numbers after "Tests:", "Snapshots:", and "Time:" to match that of "Test Suites:".

 ### Index

 p.
 419 Swap and correct the page numbers for